 And your first exhibition happened?

 I made my first exhibition after the break, working at Kommersant, it was related to photography.
-I found my …
+I found …